Systematic Orbifold Constructions of Schellekens' Vertex Operator Algebras from Niemeier Lattices: Introduction

 In this work we shall describe a third systematic construction of the \strathol{} \voa{}s $V$ of central charge $24$ with $V_1\neq\{0\}$, namely as orbifold constructions starting from the \voa{}s $V_N$ associated with the $24$ Niemeier lattices $N$, the positive-definite, even, unimodular lattices of rank $24$, which include the Leech lattice~$\Lambda$.

 At the centre of these three constructions, as was first observed in \cite{Hoe17}, are $11$ algebraic conjugacy classes (i.e.\ conjugacy classes of cyclic subgroups, see \cite{CCNPW85}) in the isometry group $\O(\Lambda)\cong\Co_0$ of the Leech lattice~$\Lambda$, namely those uniquely specified by the Frame shapes $\sAA$, $\sBB$, $\sCC$, $\sDD$, $\sEE$, $\sFF$, $\sGG$, $\sHH$, $\sII$, $\sJJ$ and $\sKK$ (see \autoref{table:11}).
-Evidently, these Frame shapes have only non-negative exponents, but they are not characterised in $\Co_0$ by this property.
+Evidently, these Frame shapes have only non-negative exponents, but they are not characterised in $\Co_0$ by this property (see \autoref{table:25} in the appendix).

 Given a Niemeier lattice $N$, the outer automorphism group $\Aut(V_N)/K$ of the corresponding lattice \voa{} $V_N$ is isomorphic to $H=\O(N)/W$ where $W$ is the Weyl group of $N$, and $H$ can be embedded into $\O(N)$.